The NFL’s best and worst RB stables, ranked from 1-32

 Primary backs: Sony Michel, James White, Damien Harris, Rex Burkhead, James Develin

-Tom Brady doesn’t have an impressive array of wideout and tight end targets to throw to in 2019.
-That’s OK, because he has one of the league’s deepest backfields to bail him out.
+Tom Brady went from an understocked receiving corps to one of the league’s most loaded ones.
+But if injuries strike or he loses targets to suspension, he’ll still be alright.
+He’s got one of the league’s deepest backfields to bail him out.

 Michel developed into a lead back and playoff hero as a rookie after scoring six touchdowns in three postseason games.
 White already owns the record for most receptions in a Super Bowl.
 Harris, a bit of a surprise pick in the third round, is a ready-made platoon back who averaged more than 6.4 yards per carry in college.

 Rounding that group out is the dual-purpose versatility of Burkhead and the battering ram/space clearer/short route specialist Develin.
+Anything Harris, who was valuable in the preseason as both a runner and receiver, can add is just a nice bonus.
 No team in the league can throw more different looks at you out of the backfield than the Patriots.

 Primary backs: Phillip Lindsay, Royce Freeman, Devontae Booker, Andy Janovich